halleysfifthinc/C3D.jl/README.md

   :FPLOC          => Symbol[:INT, :OBJ, :MAX]
 ```

 If the error occurred in `readdata`, it is likely that there is an incorrect setting in one of the parameters.
-(If this is consistent among several files from the same vendor, open an issue and send an example so I can fix whatever is causing the problem.)
+(If this is consistent among several files from the same vendor, open an issue and send an example file so I can fix whatever is causing the problem.)

 If the error occurred in `_readparams`, try starting julia with `$ JULIA_DEBUG=C3D julia`.
 This will enable debug messages that may help narrow down the parameter causing the problem.